 Your content does not include any CTA’s

-Another reason your content might not be generating leads, is because it does not include any ‘Calls to action.’
+Another reason your content might not be generating leads is because it does not include any ‘Calls to action.’

 You’re not going to generate leads if you don’t ask for them.

-However, for your content to generate leads, you need to have a strategy in place that will allow for people to become leads!
+For your content to generate leads, you need to have a strategy in place that will allow for people to become leads!

 After all, content marketing doesn’t necessarily make it easy to sell to people directly on your website.